 Heart transplantation Heart Transplantation Heart transplantation is an option for patients who have any of the following and who remain at risk of death and have intolerable symptoms despite optimal use of drugs and medical devices:... read more is often followed by accelerated coronary atherosclerosis, which is likely related to immune-mediated endothelial injury.
 Accelerated coronary atherosclerosis is also observed after thoracic radiation therapy and is likely the result of radiation-induced endothelial injury.

 C. pneumoniae infection Chlamydia Three species of Chlamydia cause human disease, including sexually transmitted infections and respiratory infections.
-All are susceptible to macrolides (eg, azithromycin), tetracyclines... read more or other infections (eg, viral, Helicobacter pylori Helicobacter pylori Infection Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
+Diagnosis depends on species; culture, nucleic acid amplification... read more or other infections (eg, viral, Helicobacter pylori Helicobacter pylori Infection Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
 Infection may be asymptomatic or... read more ) may cause endothelial dysfunction through direct infection, exposure to endotoxin, or stimulation of systemic or subendothelial inflammation.